SecKit/SK-Go_SK-Mini/printed parts STL/2. Recommended/README.md

 **Assembly guide**

 A ruler or caliper that keeps dimensions consistent will work.
+It's just a convenient tool and you can still complete the building without it.

 **Cable pillar**